olidacombe/dotfiles/dot_config/nvim/README.md

 ## TODO

-+ Push files to harpoon direct from tree mapping
 + A mapping which take a line like `use('bla/whatever.nvim')` and takes you to the git repo in your browser